ajitsingh98/Data-Science-Interview-Questions-Answers/general_concepts_in_machine_learning.md

 ---

+Q.
-2. 1.
-What is the purpose of following Python code snippet?
+1. What is the purpose of following Python code snippet?
         ```python
         skf = StratifiedKFold(y, n_folds=5, random_state=989, shuffle=True)
         ```
 2. Explain the benefits of using the K-fold cross validation approach.
 3. Explain the benefits of using the Stratified K-fold cross validation approach.
 4. State the difference between K-fold cross validation and stratified cross validation.
 5. Explain in your own words what is meant by “We adopted a 5-fold cross-validation approach to estimate the testing error of the model”.

 <details><summary><b>Answer</b></summary>